Nick Fortes Player Props: Marlins vs. Cubs

-On Sunday, Nick Fortes (.217 batting average in his past 10 games, with three walks) and the Miami Marlins play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 12:05 PM ET.
+The Miami Marlins, including Nick Fortes (.296 batting average in his past 10 games), battle starter Drew Smyly and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Cubs.

 Nick Fortes Game Info & Props vs. the Cubs